A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Experiments

+In the first stage (equation~\eqref{eq:control_function}), we explore Ridge, Logistic Regression, SVM, and XGBoost models to train $m(\cdot)$.
+Although all models yield comparable performance in the second-stage click model when their residuals are incorporated, Ridge generally performs best across all datasets.
+Therefore, we use Ridge model for learning $m(\cdot)$.
+The impact of different choices of $m(\cdot)$ is discussed in our ablation studies.
+For the nonparametric hazard-ratio transformation, we estimate the PDF using fastKDE~\cite{o-csda16}.
+For RQ1, we use debiased clicks for hyperparameter tuning by learning $f()$ with Ridge Regression, assuming that true relevance labels are unavailable for validation.
+Unless stated otherwise, for all other experiments, we use the true relevance labels from the validation set to tune hyperparameters for both our method and the baselines.
+Following Ai et al.~\cite{ai-sigir18}, we compute statistical significance using the Fisher randomization test ~\cite{smucker-cikm07} with $\bm{p} < 0.05$.
+Unless mentioned otherwise, we use CFC variant as the default method in all experiments.

-\textbf{Baselines.} We compare CFC with several position bias correction baselines, including PIJD~\cite{ovaisi-sigir21}, PairD~\cite{hu-www19}, UPE~\cite{luo-sigir24}, MULTR~\cite{luo-wsdm23}, PAL~\cite{guo-recsys19}, REM~\cite{wang-wsdm18}, and DLA~\cite{ai-sigir18}.
+\textbf{Baselines.} We compare CFC with position bias correction baselines, including PIJD~\cite{ovaisi-sigir21}, PairD~\cite{hu-www19}, UPE~\cite{luo-sigir24}, MULTR~\cite{luo-wsdm23}, PAL~\cite{guo-recsys19}, REM~\cite{wang-wsdm18}, and DLA~\cite{ai-sigir18}.
+These baselines represent the main methodological families of state-of-the-art position bias correction in unbiased learning to rank, including IPW-based methods (e.g., UPE, REM, PairD, and DLA), click-model–based approaches (PAL), econometric methods (PIJD), and DR IPW-based methods (MULTR).
 Since CFC method is implemented with the LambdaMART and the DNN rankers, we include comparisons with the LambdaMART and DNN ranking algorithms that do not correct for any bias.
 The Oracle method is trained with human-annotated labels, representing the upper-bound performance of any ranker.
 For PIJD, we use both LambdaMART and DNN as the ranker, as PIJD is flexible to integrate with both of these rankers.
 For PairD, we use LambdaMART, as PairD is coupled with LambdaMART in the original implementation.
 We use DNN ranker for UPE, MULTR, PAL, REM, and DLA, as these methods are implemented with DNNs.
 On the other hand, our method is flexible enough to integrate with both of the rankers.

-We provide detailed descriptions of the baselines in Appendix~\ref{baselines}.
+\textbf{Difficulty of online evaluation.} Online evaluation, though desirable, is costly, difficult to implement in academic settings, and requires real-time user participation in an existing LTR system.
+In unbiased learning to rank, evaluating methods fairly requires unbiased ground truth or true relevance labels, which is typically unavailable in real-world data.
+Consequently, unbiased learning to rank methods rely on benchmark datasets with provided true relevance labels for evaluation.
+Following prior works~\cite{hu-www19, luo-sigir24, oosterhuis-sigir20, ovaisi-www20, ovaisi-sigir21, joachims-wsdm17}, we evaluate our method using benchmark datasets having ground truth relevance.
+The click generation process allows us to simulate user clicks under varying conditions that mimic real-world behavior, including different degrees of position bias, click counts, and click noise.
+This approach enables robust evaluation across diverse scenarios while ensuring results are aligned with real-world challenges.